Skip to main content

 ) -> list

-Returns a list of @function_tool-decorated callables ready for Agent(tools=[...]).
-The list contains up to three tools depending on the arguments and flags you provide.
+Returns up to three @function_tool-decorated callables (recall_findings, store_finding, impact_analysis) depending on which arguments and flags you provide.

 Parameters